brianwmorgan/restaurant-reservation-app/README(draft).md

 ![edit card screen](/screenshots/new/edit-card-screen.jpg)

 ### New Reservation
 The **New Reservation** page allows a user to create a new reservation.
 All fields are required and have constraints.
-The _mobile number_ must be 10 digits.
+The _Mobile Number_ must be 10 digits.
 The _Date of Reservation_ must be for today or a future date and cannot be on Tuesdays (when the restaurant is closed).
 The _Time of Reservation_ must be between 10:30am and 9:30pm.
 The _Number of People_ must be at least 1.
 If any inputs are invalid, the user will get an informative error message.
 ![edit card screen](/screenshots/new/edit-card-screen.jpg)

 ### Edit Reservation